emanuel2718/DarVIM/README.md

 - [ ] ERROR HANDLING
 - [ ] Move listeners to a separate function to avoid repetition
 - [ ] Create table of contents
+- [ ] Add more apps by default and test different names and add them as a comment.
 - [ ] Create installation script
 - [ ] Fix last operation.
 For example with:  `c<word>`
 - [ ] Fix `ctrl + b` and `ctrl + f` scrolling bug